Veterinary and Animal Science

-Animal sciences covers the field of animal nutrition, welfare, and production with the aim of improving productivity of livestock, and better utilisation of animal resources in tropical, subtropical and similar agro-ecological environments.
+Animal sciences and production covers the field of animal nutrition, welfare, and production with the aim of improving productivity of livestock, and better utilisation of animal resources in tropical, subtropical and similar agro-ecological environments.

-Graduates of the Graduate Certificate of Animal Sciences will be able to:
+Graduates of the Graduate Diploma of Animal Sciences will be able to: